j-mnr/gophergo.dev/content/basics/20-defer.md

 	"time"
 )

-// DeferRunAtEnd shows that using the `defer` keyword will make that function
+// RunAtEnd shows that using the `defer` keyword will make that function
-// run at the very end of our function. func DeferRunAtEnd() {
+// run at the very end of our function. func RunAtEnd() {
 	defer fmt.Println("defer: this is the first line, but the last output.") fmt.Println("This is the second line, but first to be printed.") fmt.Println("A couple of more lines for good measure.") fmt.Println("Never hurt anyone.")
 }

-// DeferLIFO shows that if using multiple defers they work in a Last In First
+// LIFO shows that if using multiple defers they work in a Last In First
 // Out (LIFO) fashion.
-func DeferLIFO() {
+func LIFO() {
 	defer fmt.Println("First In.
 Third Out")
 	fmt.Println("Random line 1")
 	fmt.Println("Random line 2")